Don’t Fall for Business Credit Myths

 There has been much news recently about the record incentives that corporate credit cards are offering business owners currently.
 These incentives are so good that corporate credit commonly has higher limits and better terms than most consumer credit accounts.

-Another business credit myth is that if a company pays all its bills on time, its credit history is strong and in good standing.
-Unfortunately, while paying bills on time is important, your timely payments only help your credit rating when your business works with creditors who report the payments to business credit reporting agencies.
+Another business credit myth is that if a company pays all its bills on time, its credit history is strong.
+And its credit is in good standing.
+Of course it’s true that paying bills on time is important.
+But your timely payments only help your credit rating when your business works with creditors who report the payments to business credit reporting agencies.

-The secret to business credit is to locate and work with the vendors and merchants who work with the appropriate business credit reporting agencies.
+The secret to business credit is to locate and work with the vendors and merchants.
+But these have to be companies which work with the appropriate business credit reporting agencies.
 Over 90% of trade-credit is not reported to the business reporting agencies.
 So even if you have many accounts setup with vendors, you still might not have a business credit score or profile established.

-The bottom line with business credit is as a business owner you can review the credit standing of your own business and take steps to strengthen or build your corporate credit file and obtain credit with no personal guarantee or credit check.
+The bottom line with business credit is as a business owner you can review the credit standing of your own business.
+And you can take steps to strengthen or build your corporate credit file.
+Then you can get credit with no personal guarantee or credit check.

-Business credit is one of the best kept secrets in business, and can be one of your company’s most valuable assets.
+Business credit is one of the best kept secrets in business.
+And it can be one of your company’s most valuable assets.